Fixed-Parameter Algorithms for the Kneser and Schrijver Problems: Abstract

 \section{Abstract}

-The Schrijver graph $S(n,k)$ is defined for integers $n$ and $k$ with $n \geq 2k$ as the graph whose vertices are all the $k$-subsets of $\{1,2,\ldots,n\}$ that do not include two consecutive elements modulo $n$, where two such sets are adjacent if they are disjoint.
-A result of Schrijver asserts that the chromatic number of $S(n,k)$ is $n-2k+2$ (Nieuw Arch.
-Wiskd.,~1978).
-In the computational $\SchrijverP$ problem, we are given an access to a coloring of the vertices of $S(n,k)$ with $n-2k+1$ colors, and the goal is to find a monochromatic edge.
-The $\SchrijverP$ problem is known to be complete in the complexity class $\PPA$.
-We prove that it can be solved by a randomized algorithm with running time $n^{O(1)} \cdot k^{O(k)}$, hence it is fixed-parameter tractable with respect to the parameter $k$.
+The Kneser graph $K(n,k)$ is defined for integers $n$ and $k$ with $n \geq 2k$ as the graph whose vertices are all the $k$-subsets of $[n]=\{1,2,\ldots,n\}$ where two such sets are adjacent if they are disjoint.
+The Schrijver graph $S(n,k)$ is defined as the subgraph of $K(n,k)$ induced by the collection of all $k$-subsets of $[n]$ that do not include two consecutive elements modulo $n$.
+It is known that the chromatic number of both $K(n,k)$ and $S(n,k)$ is $n-2k+2$.

+In the computational $\KneserP$ and $\SchrijverP$ problems, we are given an access to a coloring with $n-2k+1$ colors of the vertices of $K(n,k)$ and $S(n,k)$ respectively, and the goal is to find a monochromatic edge.
+We prove that the problems admit randomized algorithms with running time $n^{O(1)} \cdot k^{O(k)}$, hence they are fixed-parameter tractable with respect to the parameter $k$.
+The analysis involves structural results on intersecting families and on induced subgraphs of Kneser and Schrijver graphs.

+We also study the $\Agree$ problem of assigning a small subset of a set of $m$ items to a group of $\ell$ agents, so that all agents value the subset at least as much as its complement.
+As an application of our algorithm for the $\KneserP$ problem, we obtain a randomized polynomial-time algorithm for the $\Agree$ problem for instances with $\ell \geq m - O(\frac{\log m}{\log \log m})$.
+We further show that the $\Agree$ problem is at least as hard as a variant of the $\KneserP$ problem with an extended access to the input coloring.